freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 2. <a href='https://www.youtube.com/watch?v=83uAOzhzs-U' target='_blank' rel='nofollow'>Machine Learning Demystified:Youtube</a>
 3. If you want a brief introduction of machine learning, and you prefer videos, try this <a href='https://youtu.be/cKxRvEZd3Mw' target='_blank' rel='nofollow'>machine learning introduction video</a>
 4. If you want to know how to proceed with learning machine learning, take a look at this <a href='https://youtu.be/nKW8Ndu7Mjw' target='_blank' rel='nofollow'> video</a>
+5.    <a href='https://medium.com/meta-design-ideas/math-stats-and-nlp-for-machine-learning-as-fast-as-possible-915ef47ced5f' target='_blank' rel='nofollow'>Thinking about working from the scratch, this will guide you regarding the Math, Stats and NLP for Machine Learning </a>

 ## Lab